hydro-informatics/hydro-informatics.github.io/pages/python-basics/pybase.md

 ### Tuple {#tuple}

 A tuple represents a collection of *Python* objects, similar to a list and the sequence of values (data types) in a tuple can take any type.
 Elements of a tuple are also indexed with integers.
 In contrast to lists, a tuple is embraced with round parentheses `()` and a **tuple is immutable** while **lists are mutable**.
 This means that a tuple object can no longer be modified after it has been created.
 So why would you like to use tuples then?
-The answer is that a tuple is more memory efficient than a mutable object because the immutable tuple can create references to existing objects.
-In addition, a tuple can serve as a `key` of a dictionary (see below), which is not possible with a list.
+The answer is that a tuple is more memory-efficient than a mutable object because the immutable tuple can create references to existing objects.
+In addition, a tuple can serve as a `key` of a dictionary (see below), which is not possible for a list.

 ```python